April 27, 2026 By Liz Hunt

 Higher loan amounts

-Another reason is that traditional lenders often cater to business owners with more expensive financing needs.
-For example, traditional loans are the go-to for commercial real estate purchases, which often involve millions of dollars.
-Regular bank term loan amounts range from $30,000 to $500,000, while SBA 7(a) loan amounts range from $30,000 to $5 million.
+Another reason is that traditional lenders often cater to business owners with higher financing needs.
+For example, traditional loans are the go-to for commercial real estate purchases, which often involve millions of dollars, while SBA 7(a) loan amounts range from $30,000 to $5 million.

 Longer repayment terms